bensivo/mapo/tests/manual-tests.md

 We haven't automated tests yet, so here are some manual test cases.
 Test cases are written in cucumber syntax.
 Given When Then.
 These are abbreviated to just "G", "W", "T"

-## Pan
-Panning:
-    W: I click and drag with the right mouse button
-    T: The canvas should pan

 ## Text Nodes
 Enter edit mode: